junxit/us-congress-bills-115/metadata.md

 - 2017-01-03 — Introduced in House
 - 2017-01-03 — Introduced in House
 - 2017-01-03 — Referred to the House Committee on Ways and Means.
+- 2018-07-23 — Rules Committee Resolution H. Res.
+1011 Reported to House.
+Rule provides for consideration of H.R.
+184 and H.R.
+6311.
+Rule provides for consideration of H.R.
+184 and H.R.
+6311 both under closed rules.
+The rule provides for one motion to recommit with or without instructions on each measure.
+- 2018-07-24 — Considered as unfinished business. (consideration: CR H7124-7125)
+- 2018-07-24 — Considered under the provisions of rule H. Res.
+1011. (consideration: CR H7119-7124)
+- 2018-07-24 — DEBATE - The House proceeded with one hour of debate on H.R.
+184.
+- 2018-07-24 — House amendment offered
+- 2018-07-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-24 — On passage Passed by the Yeas and Nays: 283 - 132 (Roll no. 372). (text: CR H7119)
+- 2018-07-24 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+184, the Chair put the question on passage, and by voice vote, announced that the ayes had prevailed.
+Mr. Paulsen demanded the yeas and nays and the Chair postponed further proceedings on the question of passage until a time to be announced.
+- 2018-07-24 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 283 - 132 (Roll no. 372).(text: CR H7119)
+- 2018-07-24 — Rule provides for consideration of H.R.
+184 and H.R.
+6311.
+Rule provides for consideration of H.R.
+184 and H.R.
+6311 both under closed rules.
+The rule provides for one motion to recommit with or without instructions on each measure.
+- 2018-07-24 — The previous question was ordered pursuant to the rule.